 \section{Full symmetric Toda flow and its properies}

-In this section we recall few properties of the full symmetric Toda system on Lie algebras and flag spaces.
-Namely, this is the dynamical system on $\mathfrak p$, defined as follows (we follow the exposition from the papers by de Mari, Pedroni \cite{deMaPe} and Bloch, Gekhtman \cite{BloGe}): it is the Hamiltonian system with respect to a Poisson structure, pulled to $\mathfrak p$ from $(\mathfrak b^+)^*$ via the Killing form, and with the Hamiltonian $H(L)=\mathrm{Tr}_\mathfrak g(ad^2_\mathfrak g (L)),\ L\in\mathfrak p$.
+\looseness=-1 In this section we recall few properties of the full symmetric Toda system on Lie algebras and flag spaces.
+For the connection between non-periodic Toda lattice and the geometric aspects of Lie groups see, for example~\cite{CaKo}.
+Namely, the full symmetric Toda system is the dynamical system on~$\mathfrak p$, defined as follows (we follow the exposition from the papers by de Mari, Pedroni~\cite{deMaPe} and Bloch, Gekhtman \cite{BloGe}): it is the Hamiltonian system with respect to a Poisson structure, pulled to $\mathfrak p$ from $(\mathfrak b^+)^*$ via the Killing form, and with the Hamiltonian $H(L)=\operatorname{Tr}_\mathfrak g\big({\rm ad}^2_\mathfrak g (L)\big)$, $L\in\mathfrak p$.

 However, for our purposes it is better to consider only the corresponding Hamiltonian vector field $\tau$ on $\mathfrak p$; it can be written down in the following commutator form:

 Here for

 (see \eqref{eq:2}) we put